InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

 - Validation requirements:
 	- Is validated by at least three known instances
-		- Or: pattern warrants to still be included (e.g. because validation is not feasible in the foreseeable future)
 	- Considers all known instances to the best of working group members' knowledge
 	- Community agreement (via lazy consensus of trusted committers) on correctness of contents